The Yahtzee Manifesto dice logo

 Yahtzee and baseball may seem worlds apart - one is a tabletop dice game, the other America’s favorite bat-and-ball pastime - but they share surprising similarities at their core.
 Both are grounded in probability and statistics, shaped by strategy and streaks of luck.
 They’re games that unfold at their own unhurried pace, with storied traditions and a deep cultural footprint.
 Whether it’s the thrill of a Yahtzee or a walk-off home run, the moments that matter most often build slowly, revealing themselves through repetition, rhythm, and risk.

 That connection comes full circle in the World Series of Yahtzee, a board game variant that channels the energy of postseason baseball into a dynamic, head-to-head format.
-For fans of the classic dice game, this version introduces a competitive structure designed for two players, focusing on direct confrontation and strategic scoring within a limited number of rounds.
+For fans of the classic dice game, this version introduces a competitive structure designed for 2-4 players, focusing on direct confrontation and strategic scoring within a limited number of rounds.
 It breaks from the traditional turn-based playstyle, emphasizing simultaneous rolls and a fast-paced race to lock down high-value scoring categories.

 Like a playoff series, the game captures the excitement of championship play by rewarding quick thinking, bold decisions, and sustained pressure.
 It’s a streamlined and engaging take on Yahtzee that appeals to players who enjoy a more interactive and competitive experience.
 While traditional Yahtzee is beloved for its simplicity and solo strategy, the World Series of Yahtzee offers a fresh challenge rooted in the same mathematical elegance, with a distinctly modern edge.
 Let’s dive into what makes this variant stand out.